wgyzhnjq/fast_io/readme.md

-This is a new header-only (module only in the future) Experimental library to replace iostream and cstdio based on C++ 2a feature concepts.
-Currently, the only compiler which supports Concepts TS is GCC.
-Supports VC preview as well.
-It can compile on clang concepts experimental.
-I have tested all the compilers.
+fast_io is a new header-only (module only in the future) experimental library to replace iostream and cstdio based on C++ 2a feature concepts.

-It can even work on android !!
+## Compiler Support
+- VS 16.3
+- Clang 10.0
+- GCC 10

+## Platform Support
+- Windows
+- Linux
+- MacOS
+- Android

-## Documents
+## Documentation
 ./doxygen/html/index.html

 Since C++ 20 has not been released.
 No standard supporting libraries for concepts, which means a lot of Concepts Definitions are ugly.
 It will be changed after C++ 20 is officially published.

-## Design goal.
+## Design Goal
   0. Custom Devices
   1. Exception Safe & Exception neutral
   2. As fast as possible.
 As close to system call as possible.